Social Outreach

 Christ House

-On the second Wednesday of each month, a distinct volunteer group from St. James prepares and/or serves a dinner at Christ House, the Diocesan soup kitchen in Alexandria.
+As part of the diocesan ministry that provides temporary housing to the homeless and a free evening meal to those in need, Saint James provides and serves a complete dinner to men, women, and children on the second Wednesday of each month at Christ House in Alexandria, a diocesan soup kitchen.
+Volunteers are needed to cook and/or serve.
 This is a unique hands-on-experience to directly help those in need.
 It is an opportunity for families with middle school through high school students to work together.
 This is also a great project for Scouts.
 If you would like to help with this parish effort, either in donating food or desserts, cooking the meal at Christ House and/or serving the meal at Christ House, please contact Liz Goodson at 703-532-8407.
 We are in need of volunteer groups or individuals.